Emily Deschanel: Personal life

 On September 25, 2010, Deschanel married It's Always Sunny in Philadelphia actor and writer David Hornsby in a small private ceremony in the Pacific Palisades area of Los Angeles.
 On September 21, 2011, Deschanel gave birth to their first son.
 On June 8, 2015, she gave birth to their second son.

 In 2015, Deschanel, alongside Boreanaz, Reichs and Bones executive producer Barry Josephson, filed suit against Fox claiming they were cheated out of their share of series profits.
 In February 2019, an arbitrator awarded them $179 million: $128 million in punitive damages, $32 million in compensatory damages, $10 million in prejudgment interest and more than $9 million in fees and costs.
 In May 2019, the Los Angeles Superior Court voided the punitive damages, with the plaintiffs' attorneys saying they would appeal.
 In September 2019, the parties came to an undisclosed settlement.

-In January 2025, Emily and Zooey Deschanel's childhood home was destroyed in Pacific Palisades due to the events of the January 2025 Southern California wildfires and the Palisades Fire.
+In January 2025, her childhood home was destroyed in Pacific Palisades due to the events of the January 2025 Southern California wildfires and the Palisades Fire.